dolphinblog/pyscripts/README.md

-## Some python scripts that are used in affairs.
+## Some scripts.

-- Using python3
+- Using python3 or VBA
 - Only personal work/mess-around record